asthasharma98/Python-Data-Structures/List/readme.md

-### List
+## List

 The IPython notebook contains the basic concepts of `List` in python like how to create list, how to access the elements of the list and how to modify list.

 A **list** in python is a one-dimensional, Mutable and Ordered collection of elements.
 A list is defined using square brackets [], and the elements of the list are separated by commas.

-Python has a set of built-in methods that you can use on lists.
+ *set of built-in methods in python that we can apply lists*

 |  **Method**     |   **Description**                                                    |